WiseVoter/wisevoter/site/politicians/_posts/2013-12-18-kalikesh-narayan-singh-deo.md

 crime-record:
   - crime: accussed
     ipc: 448, 427, 294, 506, 34
-    details: Bolangir Town P.S.
+    details: "Bolangir Town P.S.
 Case No. 33(2)/2009, Police Station Bolangir Town, Dist.
 Balangir, State Orissa, Corresponding to G.R.
-Case No. 95/2009 is pending against me in the court of S.D.J.M Bolangir in which I got anticipatory bail from hon'ble high court of orissa  on 26.02.2009 in BLAPL No. 2095/2009, but no cognizance has yet been taken against me in the said case. the matter is under investigation.
+Case No. 95/2009 is pending against me in the court of S.D.J.M Bolangir in which I got anticipatory bail from hon'ble high court of orissa  on 26.02.2009 in BLAPL No. 2095/2009, but no cognizance has yet been taken against me in the said case. the matter is under investigation."
   - crime: accussed
     ipc: 294, 506
-    details: Saintala P.S.
-Case No. 86/2007, 3 of SC and ST Act. was initiated against me and the said case has been ended in final form by the Police/Investigation officer on 19.07.2008
+    details: "Saintala P.S.
+Case No. 86/2007, 3 of SC and ST Act. was initiated against me and the said case has been ended in final form by the Police/Investigation officer on 19.07.2008"

 date: 2014-01-28
 version: 0.0.5